Participant Taps Sarah Sobel as SVP of Business Affairs

 - Share this article on Tumblr

-Participant Media has added to its executive ranks, tapping Sarah Sobel as svp of business and legal affairs and upping Emma Shapiro to svp of communications.
+Participant added to its executive ranks, tapping Sarah Sobel as svp of business and legal affairs and upping Emma Shapiro to svp of communications.

 Before joining Participant, Sobel was at eOne handling Brad Weston’s Makeready.
 Prior to eOne, Sobel spent 15 years at The Weinstein Company, advising on projects that include The Hateful Eight and The Upside, as well as television programming including Yellowstone, Waco, and The Mist.